Metaswitch/chronos/doc/gr.md

 All new timers include the failed sites when they calculate the site priority list for the timer, but sole working site should always be the primary site (as the primary site is always the site that creates the timer).
 Therefore, new timers won't have delayed pop times.

-### Net split between site
+### Net split between sites

 When the communication between sites goes down, rather than a site going down, then timer replication requests won't be sent successfully between sites.

 Existing timers will double pop (e.g. if `site1` is the primary site it will pop at 0 secs, then `site2` will pop at 4 secs).
-All users of Chronos should be safe to this type of double pop.
+All users of Chronos must be safe to this type of double pop (and must already be safe to cope with netsplits within a site).

 ## Adding or removing sites